code-423n4/2024-03-zksync/docs/Smart contract Section/L1 ecosystem contracts.md

 ### Initialization in the first release

 In the first release however, instead of providing such a proof permissionessly on L1, the ST owner will have to send a message to us, we will double-check that the deployed bytecode is correct and initialized properly.
 Once it is done, our governance will call the `initializeChainGovernance` function on the `SharedBridge` to make a chain as initialized.
-(TODO: check with Kalman, maybe change the name of the function)

 ## Shared bridge as standard ERC20 bridge